With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 COVID-19 Guidelines for Physical Viewings

-- You should do initial viewings virtually – estate agents may ask you to do this
+- You should do initial viewings virtually – property agents should be able to help you do this

 - You’ll need to make an appointment to view a property